Search

 • Microsoft Storage Spaces Direct over RDMA

-• Mirror-accelerated parity, workload placed in the mirror tier.
+• Nested mirror-accelerated parity, workload placed in the mirror tier.

-• Mirror-accelerated parity, workload placed in both tiers – mirror and parity.
+• Nested mirror-accelerated parity, workload placed in both tiers – mirror and parity.

 By examining these configurations, we aim to provide insights into how each solution performs under varying workloads and how these performance characteristics translate into real-world benefits.
 In the sections that follow, we’ll walk you through our testbed setup, benchmarking methodology, and the results of our performance tests.